TugboatQA/docs/content/building-a-preview/administer-previews/build-previews.md

 you're proud of your work!

-{{% notice note %}} When you go to build a Preview, you may see an arrow indicating a drop-down menu next to the {{% ui-text %}}Build Preview{{% /ui-text %}} button.
+{{% notice note %}} When you go to build a Preview, you may see an arrow indicating a drop-down menu next to the **Build Preview** button.
 This menu contains additional options to build your Preview from a Base Preview, or build with no Base Preview.
 For more info on these options, see:
 [Building Previews when you're using a Base Preview](../../work-with-base-previews/building-new-previews/).
 {{% /notice %}}